drapergeek/drapergeek.github.io/_posts/2014-11-05-move-with-regex.markdown

 ```

 For years now, this is how I moved my files.
 Then I paired with a coworker who
-gave me a strange look when I done this move.
+gave me a strange look when I ran this command.
 In ZSH there is a faster way to
 make this change:

 ```